CyrylG/CV/README.md

 ## 🧗‍♂️Hobbies

-- I love a challenge, I have always enjoyed activities that will test me, from board games and puzzles to recently getting involved with hackathons.
+- I love a challenge, I have always enjoyed activities that will test me, from math competitions and puzzles to recently getting involved with hackathons.
+- Math challenges and competitions.
 - I enjoy being active, I like to go to the gym, play badminton and go rock climbing.
 - I also love to travel, I enjoy experiencing new cultures, new cuisines and exploring new places.